 In 2012, Faithfull appeared in a production of Kurt Weill's Seven Deadly Sins at the Linz State Theater in Austria, and in 2013 she appeared at the Yoko Ono-curated Meltdown Festival in duet with guitarist Bill Frisell.
-Faithfull's recording career resumed in late 2013 when began writing and recording with a host of friends old and new, and for the first time, writing her own lyrics to each song.
+Faithfull's recording career resumed in late 2013 when she began writing and recording with a host of friends old and new, and for the first time wrote her own lyrics to each song.
 Some of her collaborators included Brian Eno, Adrian Utley, Roger Waters, Anna Calvi, and Steve Earle.
 Give My Love to London was released in the fall of 2014.
 A live album entitled No Exit included tracks from her previous album as well as career highlights.
 It was accompanied by a live DVD documenting a 90-minute concert at the Mupa Budapest, with four bonus songs taken from her 50th anniversary performance at London's Roundhouse.
 No Exit was issued in the fall of 2016. ~ Richie Unterberger, Rovi